 How much do the best electric razors cost?

 The price of a good electric razor can create sticker shock if you’re used to shaving with inexpensive, disposable manual razors.
-For example, you can pick up an 8-pack of the Gillette Sensor3 for less than $9, but even entry-level electric razors models cost more than $30.
+For example, you can pick up a multi-pack of disposable razors for several dollars, while even entry-level electric razors models cost more than $30.
+You won't be contributing to landfill so often with one an electric razor though, as they are designed to last much longer than disposables.

 Are the best electric razors better than disposables?